 Like we mentioned, managing your own content is a lot of work by itself, but part of continuing building quality link insertions is monitoring content in your space.

 This means checking feeds, social media, other related businesses, and anywhere else you can for the most relevant and up-to-date content.
 You want to do this for two reasons.

 One is so that you don’t miss any opportunities to build relationships and host relevant content with other players in the space.
 Whether they be top domains or up-and-comers like yourself, link building is an ongoing process.

 The second reason is to help boost your own content’s relevance by staying on top of industry trends.
 Whether you’re hosting content or guest blogging, relevance is key.
 If you find yourself behind the learning curve in your industry, you’ll quickly find that your content becomes out of date and stale, like moldy bread.
 No one likes moldy bread.

 Keep in mind that you’re not trying to be trendy, unless you’re innovating on an existing space, but instead trying to remain up-to-date.

 Our last tip is probably the most important.
 Whether you’re updating your site’s SEO, trying to gain link insertions with top domains, or just trying to generate more content, you can’t stop once you achieve a little bit of success.

 All of our other best practices are geared around this one principle.
 You should constantly be producing new content and building new relationships.
 If you don’t know how frequently to put out new content, speak with a consultant from an agency and get help.

 The internet is a 24/7 living being and getting more traffic is an ongoing practice.
 The minute you stop trying, including updating and reusing your old content, is when your ranking and authority will suffer.

-By following these practices, you’ll be on track to having high-quality link insertions that will build your brand and drive loads of traffic to your site.
+By following these practices, you’ll be on track to having high-quality link insertions that will build your brand, improve your link profile and drive loads of traffic to your site from search engines.